bebump/pyziggy/README.md

 ---

-Pyziggy is a code generator and runtime framework for creating [Zigbee2MQTT](https://www.zigbee2mqtt.io) automation projects without any boilerplate.
-Boilerplate is things, like remembering device and parameter names, and correctly citing them as strings.
-This is information that Zigbee2MQTT already knows, and it can be encoded in class hierarchies and the type system.
+Pyziggy is a code generator and runtime framework for creating [Zigbee2MQTT](https://www.zigbee2mqtt.io) automation projects without any boilerplate, such as remembering device and parameter names, and having to correctly cite them as strings.
+This information is already available through Zigbee2MQTT, so it can be encoded in class hierarchies and the type system.

-Pyziggy automatically generates a reasonably well-typed package in your project directory, with information about devices and parameters that Zigbee2MQTT knows about.
-When launching your automation it uses mypy to check the correctness of your project.
+Pyziggy automatically generates a typed package in your project directory containing information about devices and parameters that Zigbee2MQTT knows about.
+Your automation project can import this package, and use simple setters and getters on Python objects to effect changes in your Zigbee network.
+Upon restart, the device package is regenerated and the correctness of your project is checked with mypy.

-This way, instead of composing and parsing MQTT messages, user scripts can mutate Python objects to interact with the Zigbee network.
-Using an IDE you should have full code completion to take the guesswork out of interacting with your smart devices.
+An IDE should give you full code completion, and take the guesswork out of interacting with your smart devices.

 ```
 # Your IDE should offer valid choices after each press of .